Full analytical dashboard · Updated May 9, 2026

 Critical — Membership grew 4.7× since the only available pollThe Conservative Party of BC has confirmed 42,000 members as of Apr 21, 2026.
 The Mainstreet poll (Mar 19–22) captured ~2,578 respondents — approximately 6% of the confirmed 42,000-member voting universe.
 The preferences of the remaining ~94% are entirely unsampled.
 No poll of the full 42,000-member electorate exists.
 This is the dominant structural uncertainty in the race and outweighs any single endorsement or debate performance as a swing variable.

 Closed — Rustad endorsement · no public endorsement declaredMembership cutoff closed April 18 at 5:00 PM PT.
-John Rustad has not declared a public endorsement for any candidate as of April 19, 2026.
-X audit confirmed no announcement as of Apr 18.
-This variable is now closed — no endorsement will reach members before ballots are distributed May 9.
+John Rustad has not declared a public endorsement for any candidate as of May 3, 2026.
+X audit confirmed no announcement as of April 18.
+This variable is closed — no endorsement will reach members before ballots are distributed from May 9 (verification deadline May 20).

 Notable — Findlay underrepresented in pollingFindlay records 8.1% first-choice in the poll.
-Her endorsement metrics as of April 16 are 8 total MLA endorsers (6 Conservative plus Kealy and Armstrong as independents, Armstrong confirmed April 16), the highest blended endorsement quality score at 7.58, and a 5/5 policy consistency rating in the scorecard tied with Fulmer.
+Her endorsement metrics as of May 3 are 10 total MLA endorsers (8 Conservative plus Kealy and Armstrong as independents, Hartwell confirmed April 27), the highest blended endorsement quality score at 7.72, and a 5/5 policy consistency rating in the scorecard tied with Fulmer.
 The gap between her institutional metrics and her first-choice polling figure is the largest of any candidate in the race.

 Notable — Black: second-choice support second-highest in field, strongest debate performanceMainstreet member poll records Black's second-choice support at 9.1%, second only to Milobar at 9.8% and ahead of Elliott at 7.8% and Findlay at 6.0%.
 At the April 8 Juno News debate, the only candidate forum before official party-sanctioned debates, Black was assessed the strongest performer by multiple independent outlets.
 Both Elliott and Milobar did not attend.
 His endorsement bench includes two former federal cabinet ministers (Moore, Fast), a former interim BC Conservative party leader and current MP (Anderson), a former Senator (St. Germain), a former MP (Watts), and a former BC provincial cabinet minister (de Jong), with no BC Liberal or BC United association on record.
 His first-choice polling figure is 8.4%.
 In the Mainstreet IRV simulation, a path to a result requires first-ballot survival followed by transfer accumulation from eliminated candidates.
 The 9.1% second-choice figure is the available data point for evaluating that scenario.